xlladdins/xll/docs/Excel4MacrosQ-S.md

 > {"wandagr@server2", "gregpr", "victorge@server7"}
 >
->
+> &nbsp;

-Subject    is a text string that specifies the subject of the message.
+Subject&nbsp;&nbsp;&nbsp;&nbsp;is a text string that specifies the subject of the message.
 If subject is omitted, the name of the active workbook is used as the subject.

-Return\_receipt    is a logical value that corresponds to the Return Receipt check box.
+Return\_receipt&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Return Receipt check box.
 If return\_receipt is TRUE, Microsoft Excel selects the check box and sends a return receipt; if FALSE or omitted, Microsoft Excel clears the check box.

 **Related Function**

-OPEN.MAIL   Opens files sent via Microsoft Mail that Microsoft Excel can open
+OPEN.MAIL&nbsp;&nbsp;&nbsp;Opens files sent via Microsoft Mail that Microsoft Excel can open

 Return to [top](#Q)